qimcis/FastVideo/examples/inference/optimizations/README.md

-# Speeding Up Generation
+# Optimizing Generation

-This page describes the various options for speeding up generation times.
+This page describes the various options for speeding up generation times in FastVideo.

 ## Table of Contents
 - Optimized Attention Backends